Hardening the electric system

 - Pruning or cutting down dead, diseased, dying or defective trees that may compromise the powerlines

 - Maintaining a minimum clearance of 4 feet around powerlines in high fire-threat areas and establishing minimum clearances of 12 feet or more at the time of prune

-- In some cases, cutting down trees and shrubs within 12 feet of the powerlines in order to safely install or underground new electric equipment
+- In some cases, cutting down trees and shrubs within 12 feet of the powerlines to safely install or underground new electric equipment

 We want you to be informed at every step in the process.
 As part of our system hardening work, you may experience the following:

 - In many cases, trees or shrubs will need to be cut down in order to access and safely complete the construction work.

 - Different contractor companies may perform the work depending on the project needs.
 All personnel are required to carry identification.